skalenetwork/skale-test-abi/README.md

-# skale-testnet
+# skale-test-abi
-List of all skale testnets
+List of QA and Debnet skale networks ABI